How is gastroparesis diagnosed?

 Other tests that are used to diagnose gastroparesis include:

-- 4-hour solid gastric emptying study.
-This is a test to determine the time is takes a meal to move through a person’s stomach.
+- Four-hour solid gastric emptying study: This is a test to determine the time is takes a meal to move through a your stomach.
 A technologist will take you to a room and give you a meal to eat that is tagged with a radioactive isotope.
 After you eat this meal, a one-minute image of your stomach will be taken.
-You will be allowed to leave the department, but you must return in 1, 2, and 4 hours.
+You will be allowed to leave the department, but you must return in one, two and four hours.